wojtekjs/eslint-plugin-i18n-yaml/README.md

 - Enforce a maximum nesting depth under each locale.
 - Keep header keys and locale blocks in a consistent, alphabetical order (autofix).
 - Verify deep key parity across all present locales (or optionally, only against a single locale).
-- _(Planned)_ Verify placeholder parity across locales for leaf strings.
+- Verify placeholder parity across locales for leaf strings.

 ---